/

 While offset pagination is widely used, cursor-based pagination offers significant performance advantages - my tests show a 17x speedup when paginating through a million-record dataset in PostgreSQL.
 [2]

 This performance degradation compounds in production environments where systems must process millions of records for data synchronization, batch processing, or large-scale operations.
+It is precisely why PostgreSQL keyset pagination is better than offset for any workload beyond a few thousand rows.

 Data Consistency Problems